waffle-iron/docs-rackspace/doc/rpc/HowTo-OpenStack-On-RAX-Cloud-CentOS.rst

       # yum update -y

 #.
-If performing pre-release testing, install the repository for the relevant
+For a normal install, follow the package installation instructions in
-   release candidate:
+   the Install Guide.
+If performing pre-release testing, install the repository for the relevant release candidate:

    .. code-block:: console